thomasnield/kotlin-statistics/README.md

 Std Devs by lengths: {5=2.1416504538945342, 4=2.619584360585134, 7=0.0}
 ```

-## Aggregating on Multiple Properties Using Data Classes
+## Slicing Aggregations Using Data Classes

 You can slice on multiple fields using data classes with the `xxxBy()` operators as well.
 This is similar to using a GROUP BY on multiple fields in SQL: